tikv/tikv/doc/roadmap-2024.md

 This is a roadmap of TiKV project from engineering and architecture aspects.
 It expresses the intension of how we will improve this project to make TiKV fit more users' use cases in next 1 to 2 years.
 The roadmap includes several domains like latency and performance improvement, stability, observability, etc. Notice: all content list in the roadmap is our intension, we will try our best efforts to make it happen, but it doesn't mean we have a commitment for it, please don't rely on features/capabilities currently TiKV doesn't have for your projects which have strict timeline requirement, even these features listed in the roadmap.

-## QoS: Single-Digit Millsecond Predictable Latency
+## QoS: Stable and Predictable Latency

 This domain aims to enhance TiKV to provide predictable single-digit millisecond latency under different scenarios like too many MVCC versions, disk IO temporarily jitter, high read QPS in a small data range, etc.